User Review( votes)

 Try to operate at a spray pressure that’s in the middle of the nozzle’s operating range.
 For an air-induced nozzle, the range is usually from 30 to 90 psi, so the middle is 60 to 70 psi.
 That should be the target pressure.
 Look for a nozzle size that delivers this pressure at your expected travel speed.

-The yellow nozzle would allow between 7.5 and 12.5 mph from 30 and 90 psi, the lilac nozzle seven to 16 mph, and the blue nozzle 11 to 19 mph.
+The yellow nozzle would allow between seven and 12.5 mph from 30 and 90 psi, the lilac nozzle nine to 16 mph, the blue nozzle 11 to 19 mph, the dark red 13 to 22 mph, and the red 15 to 26 mph.

 Some operators try to extend that range, but dropping below 30 psi will likely result in too narrow a pattern, or too coarse a spray quality, so it’s not advised.